mmpsx/PS4HostCS_6.72/README.md

 PS4 Jailbreak Host 25/07/2020

 ### Develepment
-  - New Interface PS4Exploit_HOST 6.72 FR
+  - New Interface PS4HostCS v2.0.1 6.72 FR
   - compilation of payloads and Mira in french
-  - Based on the work of Sleirsgoevy and DarModderVC
+  - Based on the work of Sleirsgoevy, Leeful and DarModderVC
   - Effective caching
   - Check Firmware version and alert

+  ### 04/08/2020 PS4HostCS V2.0.4
+  - rewrite all the code
+  - Improved loading and speed of achievements

 [![Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)